anaconda/anaconda-client/doc/faq.rst

 **What is Binstar?**

-Binstar is an online repository of software designed to be used to conda_.
+Binstar is an online repository of software designed to be used to conda.

 .. _conda http://docs.continuum.io/conda/